← Back to Blog

 • Your partner, family, or friends have expressed concern about how you are doing

-Getting Help Is an Act of Good Mothering
+Why Is Getting Help for Postpartum Depression an Act of Good Mothering?

 Children thrive when their mothers are well.
 Recovering from postpartum depression is not choosing yourself over your baby.
 It is the most important thing you can do for both of you.